How U.S. Airlines Are Regulated

 The FAA's Safety Mandate

 Crew Rest and Duty Limits.
 14 CFR § 121.481-121.493 establish maximum flight times and minimum rest periods.
-Pilots cannot exceed 8-9 flight hours per day (depending on the flight duty period and start time) and must receive at least 10 consecutive hours of rest between duty periods.
+Pilots cannot exceed 8-9 flight hours per day (depending on the flight duty period and start time) and may receive at least 10 consecutive hours of rest between duty periods.
 These rules prevent fatigue-related errors.

 Safety Management Systems (SMS).
 14 CFR Part 5 (Safety Management Systems) requires airlines to establish formal SMS frameworks, including hazard identification, risk analysis, and corrective action protocols.
 An SMS shifts from reactive accident investigation to proactive hazard management.

 Drug and Alcohol Testing.
 14 CFR Part 121 and 49 CFR Part 40 (Testing for Drugs and Alcohol) mandate drug and alcohol testing for all safety-sensitive personnel (pilots, flight attendants, mechanics, dispatchers).
-Airlines must establish testing programs, designate Medical Review Officers, and maintain detailed records.

 DOT's Economic and Consumer Protection Authority